-It is important when interacting with children that we focus authentic praise and recognition on character traits rather than what we see on the outside.
-In practicing this we emphasis that we value who a child is.
+It is important when interacting with children that we focus on authentic praise and recognition of character traits rather than what we see on the outside.
+In practicing this we emphasize that we value who a child is.
 For children who have experienced stressful challenges, authentic recognition and praise need to be even more frequent.

 |Instead of saying…||Try saying…|